What is multiple sclerosis?

-Multiple Sclerosis, often shortened to MS, is a neurological condition that is characterised by damaged nerve fibres (myelin).
-Because of the importance of the nervous system in the body, this damage can cause a wide range of symptoms, and these symptoms often result in various disabilities in the patient.
+Multiple sclerosis, often shortened to MS, is a neurological condition that is characterised by damaged nerve fibres (myelin).
+Because of the importance of the nervous system in the body, this damage can cause a wide range of symptoms, and these symptoms often result in various disabilities or challenges in the patient.

-Chronic fatigue is different from simply feeling tired – those living with MS will often fee completely and utterly exhausted and will struggle to carry out simple activities.
+- Fatigue – Chronic fatigue is different to simply feeling tired – those living with MS will often fee completely and utterly exhausted and may struggle to carry out simple activities.

-Various parts of the body – often the arms, legs and the trunk – will feel numb or ‘tingly’ to an individual living with MS.
+- Numbness / tingling – Various parts of the body – often the arms, legs and the trunk – will feel numb or ‘tingly’ to an individual living with multiple sclerosis.

-Aside from cognitive dysfunction, those living with MS are more prone to periods of anxiety or depression (or both).
-Mood swings can also become apparent.
+- Problems with mental health – Aside from cognitive dysfunction, those living with MS are more prone to periods of anxiety or depression (or both).
+Mood swings may also become apparent.

-One of the warning signs of MS does include experiencing pain.
+- General pain One of the warning signs of MS includes frequently experiencing pain.
 It can either be directly caused by the condition, or as a result of other symptoms.
 This can include both neuropathic and musculoskeletal pain.